gabors-data-analysis/da-coding-rstats/lecture00-intro/getting_started.md

 ### Alternative: use console only

-If decided not to start with a script, it is advised to install the most used package `tidyverse` as a) it takes some time b) it will show you if there is a problem with any student.
+If decided not to start with a script, it is advised to install the most used package `tidyverse` as a) it takes some time and b) it will show you if there is a problem with any student.
 In this case, just ask students to write the following piece of code into the console:

 ``` r
 install.packages('tidyverse')